 Of course everyone is different.
-Some people (like Anthony Trollope, one of my favourite authors) can write a whole novel at a rate of 3-4,000 words a day and then hand the result to their publisher before starting on the next novel, sometimes the same day as they finished the last one.
+Some people are special – like Anthony Trollope, one of my favourite authors.
+He would write a whole novel at a rate of 3-4,000 words a day.
+He would then hand the result to his publisher and start on the next novel, sometimes the same day.
 But most of us will want at least to review what they have written a bit before they move on to write some new material.

 How to balance: edit as you go along, or not?